LinkedInAttic/postcss-lang-optimizer/README.md

 written out to their own files or re-combined in various ways according to how you desire to send the locale specific CSS over the wire.

+If a single selector has more than one lang or is combined with non-lang-specific selectors, then the ruleset is duplicated and the language specific selectors are removed.

 ### API

 ```js